• Step 1: Calculate Your Minimum Viable Rate

 Conclusion

 Setting freelance rates is part math, part market research, and part confidence.
 Calculate your minimum, research the market, position yourself based on your value, and raise rates regularly as you grow.
-Don't negotiate against yourself — let your numbers and results speak for you.
+Don't negotiate against yourself -- let your numbers and results speak for you.
+Make sure you also understand freelance taxes so your rates account for every cost of self-employment.

 Need help invoicing clients at your new rates?
-Try Billed free to create professional invoices, track time, and accept online payments seamlessly.
+Try Billed free to create professional invoices, track time, and accept online payments.